Gertkeno/Gertkeno.github.io/portfolio/10_intro.md

 This is a sample of ["Dad Slayer Six"](https://bitbucket.org/Gertkeno/dadslayersix/downloads/) a wave-based twin stick shooter with power ups and a turret thing.
-I later my friend did audio, music, and some art.
+Later my friend helped by doing audio, music, and some art.
 Coded in C++ with SDL2.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/0rdo_x2oDKE?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>